middletond/dmco/_posts/2018-4-5-recursion-is-your-friend.md

 **Recursion is when a function calls itself until it doesn't.**

-In my experience, when someone first encounters and struggles with a new concept, it is less that they are not able to *grasp the idea* and more that it isn't clear *why the idea is useful.* This is certainly true for me, and recursion was no exception.
+In my experience, if someone encounters a new concept and finds it a struggle, it is less that they are not able to *grasp the idea* and more that it isn't clear *why the idea is useful.* This is certainly true for me, and recursion was no exception.

 When I first heard the definition, I recognized it as the endless mirrors meme that almost everyone has seen.
 I tried to think about what this would look like as code.